 It enables four types of test automation on a single web platform – Mobile Functional & Performance testing and Web-based Functional & Performance testing.

-It is a cloud-based simulator for testing Android, iOS and web apps on actual devices.
-It is compatible with popular automation platforms like Robotium, Calabash, UI Automation and several others.
+It is a cloud-based simulator for testing Android, iOS, and web apps on actual devices.
+It is compatible with popular automation platforms like Robotium, Calabash, UI Automation, and several others.

 6. Jenkins Dev@Cloud

-It facilitates development, continuous deployment and integration on the cloud.
+It facilitates development, continuous deployment, and integration on the cloud.
 It allows development in many languages and deployment to any number of services.
 It provides a wide array of mobile tools for development and allows connecting securely to existing systems via the cloud.

 7. Xamarin test cloud

 It is a UI acceptance testing tool for mobile apps.
-It allows writing tests in C# using NUnit testing library through the UITest framework or in Ruby through the Calabash framework.
+It allows writing tests in C# using the NUnit testing library through the UITest framework or in Ruby through the Calabash framework.

-Finally, it is true that many of organizations are interested to adopt cloud test services because of their flexibility, scalability and reduced costs.
+Finally, it is true that many organizations are interested to adopt cloud test services because of their flexibility, scalability, and reduced costs.
 In the near future, large as well as small businesses will use cloud testing solutions on a large scale.
 Testing teams should be equipped with cloud tools and infrastructure with viable strategies to mitigate the risks and issues associated with cloud computing by obtaining additional capabilities available in the cloud computing environment.
-In future, as the architecture for cloud computing gets more matured there is a possibility of more testing challenges.
+In the future, as the architecture for cloud computing gets more mature there is a possibility of more testing challenges.
 Evidently, the cloud is here to stay for a long time and cloud testing seems to have a bright future.